What is Kamino?

 How Does Kamino Work?

-Kamino Finance is not a single application.
+Kamino is not a single application.
 It comprises multiple applications and features that have turned Kamino into an ecosystem of Solana-native products.
 The following are some of the products offered by Kamino:

-- Liquidity Pools (LP) Positions as Collateral: Kamino Lend allows users to use their concentrated liquidity positions (CLPs) as collateral.
+Kamino Lend allows users to use their concentrated liquidity positions (CLPs) as collateral.
 This feature creates additional capital efficiency by enabling liquidity providers to borrow without needing to exit their LP positions.

-- Liquidations: Kamino manages the risks involved in Lend by monitoring the market value of all cryptocurrency assets on the protocol to protect the lenders and the borrowers.
+Kamino manages the risks involved in Lend by monitoring the market value of all cryptocurrency assets on the protocol to protect the lenders and the borrowers.
 If a borrower's collateral value drops below the safe margin based on the loan-to-value ratio, the borrower's assets will be liquidated to maintain protocol solvency.

 Liquidity